starry night museum of modern art new york city

 Top of the Rock - Ride the elevator to the 68th floor of Rockefeller Center for panoramic views of New York in all directions (the nighttime view is stunning, the skyscrapers are all lit up).
 The observation deck has three levels, one is enclosed (perfect for bad weather), the other two are open air (child-safe).
 The view of Central Park is especially nice in autumn, when the trees have turned color.

 FDNY Fire Zone (next to Radio City Music Hall) - Meet New York firefighters, climb on a real-fire truck, try on equipment, check out fire fighting tools and learn fire safety.
-(The Fire Zone is free).
-There's also a Fire Simulation Presentation every hour.
-Kids need to be 4 and up for the simulation (a fire drill and smoke).
+There’s also a Fire Simulation Presentation every hour, for kids 5 and up (a fire drill and smoke).
+The Fire Zone is free.

 Fun food